 No Tax Burden for Beneficiaries

 Your Roth IRA funds are equally untaxable if you pass away and leave your account to your designated beneficiaries.
-However, RMD rules still apply, meaning the loved one who receives the IRA must eventually withdraw all the money from the account.
+However, RMD rules still apply, so your loved one who receives the IRA must eventually withdraw all the funds from the account.

 Reduced Income Taxes